-If you are using my money tracker, you can add your salary payment at the start of the month to check whether there will be enough money in your account to pay you.
+If you are using my bookkeeping spreadsheet, you can add your salary payment at the start of the month to check whether there will be enough money in your account to pay you.

 If there isn’t it, you can take action early in the month to make sure there is enough such as chasing overdue invoices early and slowing down supplier payments.

 If You Have a Limited Company

 As a Limited Company owner you need to pay yourself by either PAYE salary, dividends or a combination of both.

 If you choose to pay yourself with dividends you’ll need to make sure you have sufficient reserves to cover the payments.

 Getting your combination of salary and dividends just right can be incredibly tax efficient.

 If you have a Limited Company it is a legal requirement that you have a separate business bank account.
 So every time you pay yourself you’ll need to transfer money from your business account to personal account.